tralph3/conner/README.md

 ## Features

 - Integrated command editor which streamlines the experience.
-- Project aware thanks to `project.el` integration.
+- Project aware thanks to `project.el` and `projectile` integration.
 - Allows for custom command runners.
 - Format specifiers let you get information at run-time.
 - Loading of environment variables via `.env` files.